Free cash flow

 It's crucial in assessing a company's financial health, solvency, and ability to invest in growth or pay dividends to shareholders

-Our Cash Flow Resource Hub has been set up to help SME's with cash flow finance advice, tips and resources to help with their cash flow position.
+Our solutions have been set up to help SME's with various cash flow problems including specific products, tips and resources to help with their cash flow situation.